 Finally, be sure to swing by Pisco Bauzá for a guided tasting of the country’s famous liquor.
 The master distiller, Rodrigo Bauzá, may even be on hand to discuss the different varietals and vintages himself.

 You’ll want to sashay over to Bellavista, the city’s bohemian quarter and gaybourhood.
 Specifically, stroll the Bombero Nuñez strip.

-In regards to late night bars and clubs, the selection gets divisive.
+In regards to late-night bars and clubs, the selection gets divisive.
 On a Saturday, Bunker is a mainstay, blasting the usual radio-friendly thumpers.
 Club Soda is a small venue that regularly attracts a sizable crowd for reggaeton and Latin pop.
-Illuminati is popular amongst trendier circles, and while there’s plenty of other clubs worth mentioning we wanted to give a special shout-out to Il Divino, the largest gay club in Santiago.
+Illuminati is popular amongst trendier circles, and while there are plenty of other clubs worth mentioning, we wanted to give a special shout-out to Il Divino, the largest gay club in Santiago.

 What to do

 No matter your interest base, Santiago is brimming with sights and activities.